-- (a) Full members and members of honour are entitled to vote and stand for office in all union elections. - (b) All ballots shall be in accordance with conditions laid down by the NEC.
+- (a) Full members, members of honour and life members are entitled to vote and stand for office in all union elections.
+Each union council shall be entitled to co-opt one Developmental (student) member representative and one 60+ representative who may be a retired member. - (b) All ballots shall be in accordance with conditions laid down by the NEC.
 All elections shall be conducted by the single transferable vote method other than those within chapels, chapel branches, branches and for all DM-elected bodies and delegations which shall be by the first past the post method. - (c) All non-statutory elections will use online or other voting methods at the discretion of the NEC. - (d) Elections for the National Executive Council, Scottish Executive Council, Disabled Members Council, Black Members Council, Continental Europe Council, Equality Council and Ethics Council, shall take place concurrently according to the timetable set by the General Secretary at the DM. - (e) In the case of ballots in any of the elections referred to in 23(d) and for elections of full-time officials the General Secretary shall appoint an Electoral Presiding Officer to adjudicate on all matters of dispute relating to the issue of ballot papers and the conduct of the ballot.
-His/her identity will be published in notices relating to the ballot. - (f) In the case of NEC elections, the Appeals tribunal shall arbitrate in disputes between the Electoral Presiding Officer and individual members over the issue of ballot papers or the conduct of the election.
-No additional ballot papers may be issued within two weeks of the last day for receipt of ballot papers except on instruction from the Appeals Tribunal. - (g) The last date for receipt of ballot papers in such elections shall be no less than six and no more than eight weeks after the close of nominations. - (h) All election candidates shall adhere to the code of conduct. - (j) election candidates or their agents may not incur election expenses of more than stg£500. - (k) candidate's statements in elections for the NEC published in the Journalist or ballot documentation shall not exceed 400 words. - (I) All candidates for election shall, after publication of the list of candidates, be entitled to ask the union to circulate election material on their behalf to members entitled to vote in that candidate's electoral constituency. - m) Any campaign material produced by any candidate in an election for paid union office shall identify supporters' membership status by inserting in brackets after each name where appropriate the letters "NM" to signify non-members..
+Their identity will be published in notices relating to the ballot. - (f) In the case of NEC elections, the Appeals tribunal shall arbitrate in disputes between the Electoral Presiding Officer and individual members over the issue of ballot papers or the conduct of the election.
+No additional ballot papers may be issued within two weeks of the last day for receipt of ballot papers except on instruction from the Appeals Tribunal. - (g) The last date for receipt of ballot papers in such elections shall be no less than six and no more than eight weeks after the close of nominations. - (h) All election candidates shall adhere to the code of conduct. - (j) election candidates or their agents may not incur election expenses of more than stg£500.

+- (k) candidate's statements in elections for the NEC published in the Journalist or ballot documentation shall not exceed 400 words. - (I) All candidates for election shall, after publication of the list of candidates, be entitled to ask the union to circulate election material on their behalf to members entitled to vote in that candidate's electoral constituency. - (m) Any campaign material produced by any candidate in an election for paid union office shall identify supporters' membership status by inserting in brackets after each name where appropriate the letters "NM" to signify non-members.